 Pigeons also captured the popular imagination, with one American bird, ‘Cher Ami’, awarded a French medal for her service within the American sector near the town of Verdun.
 On her last mission she successfully carried her message, despite being shot through the chest, and purportedly saved the lives of 194 American soldiers with her news.

 Similarly, the enemy could be depicted as an enraged beast, as Allied propaganda presented the German war machine.
-The Central Powers revelled in depicting the British Empire as a duplicitous, colonising ‘octopus’, an image that was in turn used against them by the French.
+The Central Powers reveled in depicting the British Empire as a duplicitous, colonizing ‘octopus’, an image that was in turn used against them by the French.

-Regiments and other military groups often used animals as their symbol, emphasising ferocity and bravery, and also adopted mascots, both as a means of helping to forge comradeship and to keep up morale.
-A Canadian battalion even brought a black bear with them to Europe, which was given to London Zoo, where the creature inspired the fictional character of Winnie the Pooh.
+Regiments and other military groups often used animals as their symbol, emphasizing ferocity and bravery, and also adopted mascots, both as a means of helping to forge comradeship and to keep up morale.
+A Canadian battalion even brought a black bear with them to Europe, which was given to the London Zoo, where the creature inspired the fictional character of Winnie the Pooh.

 There are many stories of the close relationship between men and their animals, whether bringing a reminder of a more peaceful life at home on the farm or as a source of companionship in the face of the inhumanity of man.

 Close proximity also brought dangers to men at the front.
 Manure brought disease, as did the rotting bodies of dead horses and mules that could not be removed from the mud or no-man’s-land.

 Animals at home also suffered.
 Many in Britain were killed in an invasion scare, and food shortages elsewhere led to starvation and death.
 Lack of horses and other beasts of burden sometimes led to the ingenious use of circus or zoo animals, such as Lizzie the elephant, who did war service for the factories of Sheffield.
-In total, the World War I in which 10 million soldiers died, also resulted in the deaths of 8 million military horses.
+In total, World War I in which 10 million soldiers died, also resulted in the deaths of 8 million military horses.

-(Photo credit: Library of Congress / Bundesarchiv / Bibliotheque nationale de France / Text: Matthew Shaw).
+(Photo credit: Library of Congress / Bundesarchiv / Bibliotheque Nationale de France / Text: Matthew Shaw).